cse-labs/codespaces101/Readme.md

 - Patterns and best practices working with development containers and GitHub Codespaces

 # Overview - Development containers, GitHub Codespaces & Visual Studio Code
-The goal of these technologies is to allow developers to define a fully configured development environment, run it in a container and develop against it with Visual Studio Code running as a client application or running in the browser.
+The goal of these technologies is to allow developers to define a fully-configured development environment, run it in a container and develop against it with Visual Studio Code running as a client application or running in the browser.
 This section will provide a high-level overview of these technologies and how they interrelate.
 You will find links to more information throughout this section.

 ## Development Container
 As noted above, a development container is a fully-featured development environment running in a container.
 The development container is a Docker container running locally or remotely that, at a high-level, contains the following: